 Number two, different injuries may have different outcomes depending on who’s responsible and their financial ability to pay to make you whole.

-Finally, if you are hurt at a ski area, be sure to alert safety personnel.
-Collect photographs of any conditions or equipment involved, and make sure you lock down the identity of any other persons involved or witnesses to the incident that led to your injury.
+Finally, if you are hurt in a ski area, be sure to alert safety personnel.
+Collect photographs of any conditions or equipment involved, and ensure you lock down the identity of any other persons involved or witnesses to the incident that led to your injury.

 Contact Us Today

-If you want to work with experienced Vermont, personal injury lawyer Drew Palcsik about your personal injury claim, feel free to call our office or send us a message using our contact form.
-We serve clients at offices in Burlington and Middlebury, Vermont, and Plattsburgh, New York.
+If you want to work with experienced Vermont personal injury lawyer Drew Palcsik about your injury claim, feel free to call our office or send us a message using our contact form.
+We serve clients at Burlington, Middlebury, Vermont, and Plattsburgh, New York offices.